ParallelMaths/parallel/pages/8-12-north-pole.md

 </div>

 There are only 4 more Parallelograms this year, as we will be starting our summer break at half-term.
-If you successfully complete ALL of these last 4 Parallelograms (12, 13, 14, 15) by June 1 then you will receive a Parallel certificate.
-An average of more than 40% wins a bronze certificate, then 60% or more wins silver and 80% or more wins gold.
+If you score highly enough in these last 4 Parallelograms (12, 13, 14, 15) and complete them by June 1 then you will receive a Parallel certificate.
+An average of more than 40% in these four Parallelograms wins a bronze certificate, then 60% or more wins silver and 80% or more wins gold.

 * Start and stop whenever you like – your work will be saved each time.
-* The next Parallelogram is not until April 20, so there is no need to rush.
+* But it is better to tackle each Parallelogram in one go.
+* Complete by 7pm Sunday if your whole class is doing Parallelograms.
-*	Return after 7pm on Sunday to find your score, answers and explanations, but only after you have completed the Parallelogram and hit the SUBMIT button.
+* Return after 7pm on Sunday to find your score, answers and explanations.
+* Make sure you complete every challenge and hit the SUBMIT button.

 __IMPORTANT__ – it does not really matter what score you get, because the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.

 ## 1. The North Pole riddle – the genius version

-This video is titled “Elon Musk’s favorite interview question”, and it is explores in great depth a question that we have covered in two recent Parallelograms.
+This video is titled “Elon Musk’s favorite interview question”, and it explores in great depth a question that we have covered in two recent Parallelograms.
 By the way, if you have not heard of Elon Musk, he studied physics at university and he is now labelled the real life Iron Man because he has built a business empire based on developing incredible technology – everything from batteries to rockets.
 In fact, the second video shows Elon Musk in a cameo in the “Iron Man 2” movie.

 @[youtube](c_Vl4T4Anc4?rel=0)